hotoo/hotoo/README.md

-👨‍💻 I'm watching jobs on fullstack and frontend develop.
+👨‍💻 I'm looking for a job on fullstack and frontend developer.

 📧 Contact me by hotoo.cn[AT]gmail.com please.